Book cover

 Historically, software engineering as a field emerged in the late 1960s when the first generation of computers began to be used for problem-solving.
 At that time, software took a back seat, as the primary focus was on building machines capable of solving a limited set of scientific problems.

 However, advancements in hardware technologies changed this scenario.
-By the end of the 1960s, computers had become more common, were present in many universities, and businesses were beginning to envision the benefits of their use.
+By the late 1960s, computers had become more common, appearing in many universities, and businesses began to envision the benefits of their adoption.
 Consequently, a new set of challenges surfaced, as users demanded more complex and diverse applications, including commercial systems for tasks such as payroll, accounting, and inventory management.

 One of the participants in the NATO Conference summarized the challenges faced by the new research field: